Where?

 8. Day 8

-Drive one hour to Ras Madrakhah, a beach with white sand, dark rocks and blue water.
-Transfer two hours to Qahal, where pink-colored lagoons form from algae.
-Head into Wadi Shuwaymiyah, one of Oman's most dramatic valleys and home to hyenas, camels, ibex and gazelles.
-You'll wild camp in this valley for the night.
+You'll drive about one hour to Ras Madrakhah, a beach with white sands, dark rocks and blue ocean.
+Then transfer for roughly two hours to Qahal, where natural algae turns the lagoons pink.
+From there, you'll head into Wadi Shuwaymiyah, taking about 2 hours 30 minutes.
+This is one of Oman's most spectacular valleys and home to hyenas, camels, ibex and gazelles.
+You'll spend the night wild camping here.

 Included Activities